cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * `neutral`: Mindcode applies dynamic optimizations making the code either smaller or faster (or both) than the original code.
 * `size`: Mindcode applies dynamic optimizations leading to the smallest code possible, even at the expense of execution speed.

+The `goal` option's scope is local, and it is possible to set the desired goal for individual functions, statements, or blocks of code.
+See [Option scopes](SYNTAX-5-OTHER.markdown#option-scopes).

 ## Optimization efficiency

 To decide which dynamic optimizations to apply given the optimization goal, three metrics are computed for each possible optimization: